Shark Encounters of the Third Kind (2020) Review

 I’ve been saying for some time now that Mark Polonia (Virus Shark, Deadly Playthings) needs to step up and improve his game, And with Shark Encounters of the Third Kind he has.
 Unfortunately, it’s by ripping off two classic films instead of one.
 Even worse, Polonia and writer John Oak Dalton (Amityville Island, Scarecrow County) seem to have put more effort into the title than anything else.

-Kay (Jennie Russo, She Kills, Hi-8) has taken over her late father’s UFO contactee support group.
+Kay (Jennie Russo, Return To Splatter Farm, Hi-8) has taken over her late father’s UFO contactee support group.
 And she’s noticing that the members are acting oddly.
 Fishermen turned treasure hunters Sloan (Jeff Kirkendall, Ghost of Camp Blood, Bigfoot Vs. Zombies) and his partner (Mark Polonia, ZillaFoot) are noticing the sharks are getting more aggressive and they keep losing divers.
 Could there be a connection?

 Of course, there is.
 Anyone can see the aliens are using mind control on the sharks in order to keep humans out of the water.
 This means plenty of random folks go diving and meet horrible deaths via even more horrible CGI.
 If you’ve seen Amityville Island you’ll quickly notice the writer wasn’t the only thing Polonia recycled from that film.
 Most of the shots of the barely animated shark swimming around are from it as well.
 Needless to say, it looks nothing like the more animated one that attacks people.
 Or the real ones that turn up in stock footage.

 But you expect that from Mark Polonia, or at least you should by now.
 Along with CGI explosions superimposed over static images and alien masks you can see the ends of.
 It’s all bottom of the barrel even by his standards.
 All it needs is a few hand-drawn buildings.